thephijo/DIY_SteelWallet/README.md

 # DIY_SteelWallet
 An open DIY steel wallet device for securely storing Bitcoin and other cryptocurrency seeds
+Important: Decide for yourself if you trust your skills and the device you made: I do not give any warranty and reject any liability.

 # Introduction to steel wallets, seeds and Bitcoin wallet backups